Paintings come in all sizes according to the shape of an artist’s vision.

 Where do you store works when they outgrow your studio?

 Do you have a vehicle big enough to move them?

-The creator of these works would be appreciative of my efforts.
-Protecting her works is a welcome duty, finding homes for them is a calling, having them near is comforting.
+Protecting these works is a welcome duty, finding homes for them is a calling, having them near is comforting.